deepset-ai/haystack/docs/_src/api/api/document_store.md

  | get_all_labels(index: str = None, filters: Optional[Dict[str, List[str]]] = None) -> List[Label]
 ```

-Return all labels in the document store
+Return all labels in the document store.

 <a name="memory.InMemoryDocumentStore.delete_all_documents"></a>
 #### delete\_all\_documents